Coronavirus (Covid-19): What you need to know

 - Check that your contact phone number is up to date in MyAccount so we can contact you if we need to.

-What should I do if I think I have coronavirus and have to self-isolate?
+What should I do if I think I have Covid-19 and have to self-isolate?

-NHS advice says that if you have either a high temperature, a new, continuous cough or a loss of sense of smell or taste, you should use the 111 online coronavirus service and then self-isolate for seven days.
-Anyone you live with should also self-isolate, but for 14 days.
+NHS advice says that if you have either a high temperature, a new, continuous cough or a loss of sense of smell or taste, you should use the 111 online Covid-19 service and then self-isolate for 10 days.
+Anyone you live with also needs to self-isolate, but for 14 days.